Assisted reproductive treatment in the EU/EEA

-Whether you receive treatment in Norway or abroad, you will only be eligible for reimbursement of your expenses on a total of three cycles ('attempts') per child.
+Regardless of whether you receive treatment in Norway or abroad, you will only be eligible for reimbursement of your expenses for a total of three cycles ('attempts') per child.
 Learn more about involuntary childlessness, eligible types of treatment and the definition of 'a cycle'.

-If you will be receiving treatment, you must be a member of the Norwegian National Insurance Scheme.
+In order to be reimbursed for your expenses for treatment, you must be a member of the Norwegian National Insurance scheme.
 In many cases, the scheme also applies to family members.

 Referral and childcare certificate of conduct (police certificate of conduct)

 If you intend to travel abroad to receive healthcare, you must first obtain a referral from a healthcare professional in Norway.

 You must also obtain a childcare certificate of conduct from the police in Norway, which you should then send to Helfo together with your application for prior notification or reimbursement.